-The OHMP is intended to cover the restoration, management and monitoring of peatland habitats during the operational life of the wind farm, and to provide measures for the enhancement of target bird species.
-Issues relating specifically to the construction of the wind farm (e.g. control of water runoff, disturbance to birds and other protected species such as reptiles and otter Lutra lutra) are not considered here.
-Further information about ecological mitigation measures to be employed during the construction period is included in EIA Chapters 8 and 9.
-An Outline Construction Environmental Management Plan (CEMP) is included in EIA Technical Appendix 3.1.
+The OHMP is intended to cover the restoration, management and monitoring of peatland habitats during the operational life of the wind farms and to provide enhancement measures for target bird species.
+Issues relating specifically to the construction of the wind farms (e.g. control of water runoff, disturbance to birds and other protected species such as reptiles and otter Lutra lutra) are not considered here.
+Further information about ecological mitigation measures to be employed during the construction period is included in Balmeanach EIA Chapters 8 and 9 and Ben Sca Redesign EIA Chapters 4 and 5.
+Outline Construction Environmental Management Plans (CEMPs) are included in Balmeanach EIA Technical Appendix (TA) 3.1 and Ben Sca Redesign EIA TA 1.1.

-The spatial scope of the OHMP is contained wholly within an area under control of the Applicant (outlined in blue in SEI Figure 8.5.1) although part of the proposed restoration area lies outside the red line application boundary.
+The spatial scope of the OHMP is contained wholly within a land area controlled by the two Applicants (as shown outlined in blue on SEI Figure V5.29), although parts of the proposed restoration areas lie outside the relevant application boundaries (shown in red and purple on SEI Figure V5.29).